Kailash Yatra Fixed Departure Date 2026 Click Here

 - Stay at Italian Base Camp (3,660m) and enjoy stunning views of Dhaulagiri.

-- Visit Marpha Village, famous for its apple orchards and local apple brandy.
+- Visit Marpha Village, a place famous for its apple orchards and local apple brandy.

 - Take a scenic flight or drive between Jomsom, Pokhara, and Kathmandu.